Mock¶

 In this case, the

-attribute is not the original string, but the string we replaced withmock.patch.object()
+tasks_cli()to run our CLI application with theversioncommand.
+However, when theversion()method is called, the__version__attribute is not the original string, but the string we replaced it with usingmock.patch.object().

 Mocking classes and methods¶